usermkwon12ucsd/cse15l-lab-reports/Lab_report1.md

 2) working under directory:/home

 3) cat command show the content of the file given by the argument.
-Here, nothing is given and the terminal wait the user to type anything.
+But when there is no argument it waits the user to type something and print back the exact input that the user just gave.

 4) I would not say it gives an error.
 It waits until the user to type any argument.